An Introduction to Calm Abiding Meditation with Michael Bobrowicz

 This Calm Abiding meditation course is practical; it works for busy people with jobs and families.

-The course will be 10 classes run over 11 weeks (due to no classes on public holidays).
+The course will be 10 classes run over 10 weeks.
 The meditation is broken down into small steps which are easy to learn and practise (Introduction + training and practice in 4 Meditation techniques).
 To attend, it requires a commitment both to attend the classes for the period of the course, and to practise the meditations at home between classes.

 Michael Bobrowicz has been studying Buddhist meditation and philosophy for more than 25 years with the Venerable Namgyal Rinpoche.
 Having worked in private enterprise, owning companies, and in the public sector, Michael has a good understanding of how to integrate meditation with a busy career.
 Stepping out of the workforce in 2006, he studied and did long retreats with the Venerable Cecilie Kwiat, and now shares his training with others.